How to Fight Anti-Semitism

-How to Fight Anti-Semitism, written by journalist Bari Weiss, explores the history and current manifestations of antisemitism and attempts to provide strategies to oppose it.
-Weiss identifies the main strains of antisemitism as left-wing, right-wing, and Islamic antisemitism, and tries to provide a history of each variety.
-Weiss said that the book will discuss the "alarming rise of antisemitism in (the United States) and in Europe", and will propose ways to address the problem.
+How to Fight Anti-Semitism is a 2019 book by Jewish-American journalist Bari Weiss that explores the history and current manifestations of antisemitism and attempts to provide strategies to oppose it.
+She identifies the main strains of antisemitism as left-wing, right-wing, and Islamic antisemitism, and tries to provide a history of each variety.
+Weiss said that the book discusses the "alarming rise of antisemitism in (the United States) and in Europe" and will propose ways to address the problem.

 As of January 2022, the book was translated into French and Arabic.